IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

 Hello from Appsody!
 ```

+Stop this current appsody run by either using CNTL-C in the initial terminal window or running `appsody stop` in a separate terminal window, from within the same directory.

-For this exercise will modify the stack to include the popular HTTP header security module [helmet](https://helmetjs.github.io), and hence this should change the headers we see returned to us.
+For this exercise we will modify the stack to include the popular HTTP header security module [helmet](https://helmetjs.github.io), and hence this should change the headers we see returned to us.
 Note we will do this as a *stack architect* since we don't want to rely on *application developers* remembering to do this.
 By doing this in the stack itself, all applications built using our modified stack will have helmet automatically enabled.

 ### Modify your custom stack